Ahnfelt/jsonr/README.md

 ## Binary encoding

-The binary encoding uses the schema to avoid storing type information and field names in the binary data.
+JSONR specifies a binary encoding for JSONR values (and thus also JSON values) that can be optionally used in place of the textual format to reduce space usage.

 TODO.
+Goals:

+ * Avoid storing field names and other type information in the binary data by using the schema
+ * Be forward compatible, so that you can add e.g. optional fields to the schema and still parse older files
+ * Support zero-copy processing, where you can process the binary encoding directly without allocating additional memory